All Training Courses

 5G Network Exposure

 This course is intended for engineers working on the 5G core network, who wish to learn about the exposure of core network capabilities to a third-party application server by way of the NEF.
 The course introduces the functionality of the NEF up to 3GPP Release 17, and provides an in-depth description of some of its more commonly used services.
+In the ever-evolving world of telecommunications, engineers working on the 5G core network must stay up-to-date with the latest advancements.
+Our 5G Network Exposure coursesis designed for engineers who want to understand how core network capabilities are exposed to third-party application servers through the Network Exposure Function (NEF).
+This course covers the functionality of the NEF up to 3GPP Release 17 and provides a detailed explanation of its commonly used services.
+To get the most out of this course, participants should have a basic understanding of the architecture and signalling protocols in the 5G core network.
+The session will delve into topics such as Network Exposure in 5G and Network Exposure Function Services, giving attendees a comprehensive overview of how these elements work together in the 5G ecosystem.
+For those looking to further enhance their learning experience, an optional 5G Virtual Lab Module is available for exploring, testing, optimizing, and troubleshooting the 5G system in a simulated environment.
+Stay ahead of the curve and deepen your knowledge of 5G network exposure with our interactive and informative online session.
+Join us to gain valuable insights and practical skills that will help you excel in your role as a 5G core network engineer.
 Prerequisites The course assumes a basic understanding of the architecture and signalling protocols in the 5G core network.
 Course Contents Network Exposure in 5G Network Exposure Function Services Optional 5G Virtual Lab Module Explore, Test, Optimise, and Troubleshoot the 5G System Deep dive into the key signalling scenarios in the 5G system and analyse the output to build a deeper understanding that goes beyond the theoretical.
 The lab is a fully emulated 5G System environment that enables you to experiment with the configurations for Network Functions and build customized settings for signalling scenarios that helps you to develop greater insight into the operation of the 5G System.
 Lab modules can be added to any relevant 5G course.
 Learn more and arrange a demo.

 POA: Private Course